It’s often bewildering when a government project screws up spectacularly.

 Here are seven of the biggest UK government project failures and why they happened…

-Speak to a member of the YourShortlist team about creating your bespoke ERP provider shortlist.
+Speak to a member of the YourShortlist team about creating your bespoke provider shortlist.

 7. Department for Transport Shared Services Centre